Blog March 31, 2016 by

 Exceptions to the Rules about ‘Fewer’ and ‘Less’

-The exception occurs when you are talking about ages, time, sums of money, and distance.
-You would use ‘less’ in these instances because you are referring to total amounts rather than individual units.
+The exception occurs when talking about ages, time, sums of money, and distance.
+You would use ‘less’ in these instances because you refer to total amounts rather than individual units.
 Also, we use ‘less’ with numbers when they are on their own.